GSA-TTS/identity-handbook/_articles/secops-incident-response-guide.md

   * If unfilled or someone needs to rotate out, volunteers to serve in one of the defined roles:
     * Technical lead (TL): Leads technical investigation and mitigation
     * Comms lead (CL): Coordinates communication outside of #login-situation, within GSA, and if needed, with partners and the public
-    * Scribe (S): Relays information discussed in war room (hangout) to #login-situation and aids SL in recording incident
+    * Scribe (S): Relays information discussed in war room (hangout) to #login-situation and aids SL in recording incident (Just notes, not a transcript)
   * If assigned a specific role or task, sees it through until it is complete OR handed off to another participant and confirmed by the SL
   * Be ready to answer SL/others when questions arise
   * Scribe your activities and artifacts in #login-situation